pricing-breakdowns

 Kindara was a subscription fertility tracker before it was discontinued.
 Its shutdown illustrates the sunk cost risk of cloud-dependent health apps.

-What Kindara Was Kindara was a fertility awareness method (FAM) app built for people who tracked basal body temperature, cervical mucus, and other fertility signs to understand their cycles.
-It was one of the more serious FAM tools available, popular with users who wanted detailed charting beyond basic period tracking.
-The app offered a free tier with limited charting and a premium subscription with full FAM tools.
-Kindara also sold the Wink, a Bluetooth connected basal body temperature thermometer that synced directly with the app.
+What Kindara Was Kindara was a fertility awareness method (FAM) app for people who tracked basal body temperature, cervical mucus, and other fertility signs.
+It was one of the more serious FAM tools available.
+Popular with users who wanted detailed charting beyond basic period tracking.
+The app had a free tier with limited charting and a premium subscription with full FAM tools.
+Kindara also sold the Wink, a Bluetooth BBT thermometer that synced with the app.
 For FAM practitioners, Kindara was a dedicated tool.
 It is now gone.
-What Happened Kindara was acquired, and the product was eventually discontinued.
+What Happened Kindara was acquired, then discontinued.
 The app was removed from app stores.
-The servers that stored user data went offline.
+The servers went offline.
 The community forums disappeared.
 The Wink thermometer lost its companion software.
-Users who had tracked their cycles for years, building datasets that spanned dozens of cycles and provided increasingly accurate fertility insights, lost access to that data.
-The investment of daily temperature readings, cervical mucus observations, and symptom logging vanished when the company decided the product was no longer worth mainta
+Users who had tracked their cycles for years lost access to that data.
+Daily temperature readings, cervical mucus observations, and symptom logs disappeared when the company stopped maintaining the product.
+The Sunk Cost Problem Fertility tracking data gets more useful over time.
+One cycle of BBT data tells you very little.
+Twelve cycles start showing patterns.
+Three years give you a reliable baseline.
+Kindara users who tracked for three or more years built up